unripe tomatoes, japanese beetles, late-start vegetable gardens and more: q&a with ken druse

 prefer the podcast version of the show?

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the June 12, 2017 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the June 12, 2017 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).